Flynn / Industries

 • Network drops in clinical settings cannot interrupt monitoring of life-critical equipment.

-• Large, opaque AI models stall approval; auditors want every line of detection logic on the table.
+• Large, opaque AI models stall approval; certification demands detection logic that can be verified, not a black box.

 • PHI protection means many architectures cannot send raw signal anywhere — the listener has to live on the device.